MiSTer-devel/C64_MiSTer/README.md

 Primary function of RS232 is emulated dial-up connection to old-fashioned BBS. **CCGMS Ultimate** is recommended (Don't use CCGMS 2021 - it's buggy version).
 It supports both standard 2400 VIC-1011 and more advanced UP9600 modes.

 **Note:** DolphinDOS and SpeedDOS kernals have no RS232 routines so most RS232 software don't work with these kernals!

+### GeoRAM
+Supported up to 4MB of memory.
+GeoRAM is connected if no other cart is loaded.
+It's automatically disabled when cart is loaded, then enabled when cart unloaded.

+### REU
+Supported standard 512KB, expanded 2MB with wrapping inside 512KB blocks (for compatibility) and linear 16MB size with full 16MB counter wrap.
+Support for REU files.

+GeoRAM and REU don't conflict each other and can be both enabled.